leesharma/rescuetime/README.md

 Rescuetime ships with two report formats: CSV and Array.
 If you would like your report in a different format, don't worry–it's easy to add a custom formatter.

-Four things are required to add a custom formatter:
+Three things are required to add a custom formatter:

 1. [Write a class](#writing-a-formatter) within the module `Rescuetime::Formatters` that inherits from `Rescuetime::Formatters::BaseFormatter`